tinaota/fiicharger-frontend/.gitlab/merge_request_templates/master.md

 - [ ] I have performed a self-review of my code (specifically, the diff between this branch and master)
 - [ ] I have performed a self-review of my commits to make sure they are atomic
 - [ ] I have commented my code in any hard-to-understand areas
 - [ ] I have updated any relevant documentation
 - [ ] I have updated any relevant test cases
 - [ ] I have verified my update works properly on the DEV server
 - [ ] I have verified my branch is based on the latest version of master

 #### Reviewers
-- @alexander.gangwish
+- @kshitij.lingthep
 - @eric.lin